juanjo255/Beer_page_Front/README.md

-# DevAddicts
+# BEER PAGE PROJECT

-Repo to develop MINTIC project
+Front-End of the project using reactjs